nReality/PasswordManagerKata/README.md

   d.
 Add a failing test for the new behaviour (make it easy)
   e.
 Add the change (easy change)

-  You product owner hands you the following prioritised backlog:
+Your product owner hands you the following prioritised backlog:
   1. We need stricter password criteria: mix of upper and lowercaseand common ones not allowed ("password","qwerty")
   2. We need stronger hashing algo for new users
   3. Allow multi language support